Access Guide - is The Chestnuts perfect for our stay?

 In the original wing the Master bedroom is accessed by a couple of small steps.
 These have a support rail and lights here illuminate the steps at night.
 It has floor to ceiling windows overlooking the garden and a Juliet balcony.
 The second master in the new wing also overlooks the garden and has a Juliet balcony.

 There are two sets of stairs at The Chestnuts, one in the old wing, which must be used with care.
 It is an original feature of the house and bends as it ascends from the lounge to the landing.
 The treads are original Cotswold stone and many centuries of use have made the beautiful stones rather slippy, so it is advisable not to use them in stocking feet and always to use the rope rail to go up and down.
 Particular care should be taken by the elderly and young children should be supervised.

 The other set of stairs are in the newly extended part of the house and conform to current building regulations, they are wider and have a solid stainless steel rail for support.
 The surface here is carpet.

-The entire ground floor of the chestnuts is natural limestone and so it is slightly uneven and unforgiving should you or your child fall.
-The upstairs in the new wing is predominantly carpet with stone flooring in the bathroom.
+The entire ground floor of The Chestnuts is natural limestone and so it is slightly uneven and unforgiving should you or your child fall.
+The upstairs in the new wing is has oak floor boards with stone flooring in the bathroom.
 In the original wing there is oak floor boards and limestone tiles in the bathroom.